millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

      James    Male   23     78              88         100

-Here is a list of other methods that are useful to be familiar with.
+Here is a list of other methods to be familiar with.

 - ``df.shape`` - Get the (rows, columns) of the DataFrame.
 - ``df.rename(columns={'old': 'new'})`` - Rename columns.
 - ``df.fillna(value)`` - Replace NaNs with a specified value.
 - ``df.dropna()`` - Remove rows with missing values.
 - ``df.astype({'col': type})`` - Convert column data types.
+- ``df.columns`` - Get a lsit of column names and data types

 .. note::

      NaN stands for "Not a Number".
-     It represents missing or undefined values in pandas DataFrames.
+     It represents missing or undefined values.
-     When working with real-world data it is not often to have missing values.
+     When working with real-world data it is **very common** to have missing values.
-     It is good to know functions that can work with this type of data.
+     It is important to know functions that work with this type of data.
+     While it is not the focus of this lab, an important step in the data science process involves peapearing data (e.g., dealing with NaNs) for use downstream data science tasks.